smitroma/test.best/wp-content/plugins/kraken-image-optimizer/readme.txt

 * Stability and reliability improvements.

 = 1.0.4 =
-* Utilizes Kraken's upload API instead of URL.
+* Utilizes Kraken.io's upload API instead of URL.
 Images are uploaded to Kraken.io from WordPress installations, rather than fetched by Kraken.
 * Now works will local WordPress installations since hosted images are no longer fetched by URL, but uploaded by the client blog.

 = 1.0.3.4 =